 Company, nature and value of its assets.
 According to the information

-and explanations given to us, no material discrepancies were noticed on
+and explanation given to us, no material discrepancies were noticed on

-given to us, the procedures of physical verifi cation of the inventory
+given to us, the procedures of physical verification of inventories

-followed by the Management are reasonable and adequate in relation to
+followed by the Management were reasonable and adequate in relation to

 the size of the Company and the nature of its business.

-given to us, the Company is generally maintaining proper records of its
+given to us, the Company has generally maintained proper records of its

 inventories and no material discrepancies were noticed on physical

-Company has neither granted nor taken any loans, secured or unsecured, to / from companies, fi rms or other parties covered in the register
+(iii) The Company has not granted any loans, secured or unsecured, to

+companies, firms or other parties covered in the Register maintained

 given to us, there is generally an adequate internal control system